Magda-k-e/products-stores/README.md

 This web application is built with Java 21, Spring Boot, Maven and the H2 database Server.

-The application enables the user to manage the following funtionalities:
+The application enables the user to manage the following functionalities:

 Product management:
 * create products with product categories